Safeguarding your family’s personal data on smart toys

 - Make sure your children are supervised when they’re playing with smart toys.

 If you’re worried that your personal details have been compromised, you may want to check your Equifax Report & Score.
 Free for the first 30 days then £7.95 monthly, it includes WebDetect, which alerts you if your data is found on websites frequented by fraudsters.
-Children can be victims of identity theft too.

 Online toys are one of many household items that could expose you and your family to identity fraud.
 Find out what other smart gadgets could put you at the risk of identity theft.